How to format your references using the Frontiers in Sleep and Chronobiology citation style

 Government report

-Government Accountability Office (1979).
-Proposed Relocation of the Offices of the Social Security Administrator and Staff.
+Government Accountability Office (1990).
+Financial Problems in the Stafford Student Loan Program.
 Washington, DC: U.S. Government Printing Office.

 Theses and dissertations